Akio Ishikawa

-Akio Ishikawa (石川 陽生, Ishikawa Akio) is a Japanese professional shogi player ranked 7-dan.
+Akio Ishikawa (石川 陽生, Ishikawa Akio) is a Japanese retired professional shogi player who achieved the rank of 7-dan.

-Early life
+Early life and apprenticeship

 Ishikawa was born in Shinjuku, Tokyo on March 5, 1963.
 He entered the Japan Shogi Association's apprentice school at the rank 6-kyū under the guidance of shogi professional Takeshi Takada in 1977.
 He was promoted to apprentice professional 1-dan in 1980, and obtained full professional status and the rank of 4-dan in 1986.

 Shogi professional

-Ishikawa finished the finished the 73rd Meijin Class C2 league (April 2014 – March 2015) with a record of 3 wins and 7 losses, earning a third demotion point which meant automatic demotion to "Free Class" play.
+Ishikawa finished the 73rd Meijin Class C2 league (April 2014 – March 2015) with a record of 3 wins and 7 losses, earning a third demotion point which meant automatic demotion to "Free Class" play.

+On April 3, 2023, the JSA announced on its official website that Ishikawa had met the Free Class criteria for mandatory retirement and that his retirement would become official upon completion of his last scheduled official game for the 2023–2024 season.
+His retirement became official on September 14, 2023, upon completion of his game against Naoya Fujiwara.
+Ishikawa finished with a career record of 552 wins and 559 loses for a winning percentage of 0.497.

 Promotion history

 The promotion history for Ishikawa is as follows: